-It is what has become known as Black Friday, and major retailers from Tesco to Argos are marking the occasion by promising some big discounts.
+It's become known as Black Friday, and major retailers from Currys PC World to Argos are marking the occasion by promising some big discounts.

 Where does Black Friday come from?

 Black Friday began life as a major shopping day in the United States.
 It falls on the day after Thanksgiving, which is celebrated on the fourth Thursday of November.
 As such, it’s really the US equivalent of our Boxing Day sales.

 We might not observe Thanksgiving in Britain, but Black Friday has become a big event over the past two or three years, largely due to the efforts of UK retailers to generate extra revenue.